-In Section \ref{Isot}, we provide an easier proof of Theorem \ref{MainThm}, for the case $F\equiv 1$.
 The second main result of this paper concerns quantitative stability estimates for quasi Einstein hypersurfaces.
 In this respect, we need further notation.
-Let $\Sigma$ be a closed hypersurface in $\erre^{n+1}$.
+Let $\Sigma$ be a closed hypersurface in $\erre^{n+1}$ and let us denote with $\Ric$ and $R$ respectively the Ricci tensor and the scalar curvature.
 We say that $\Sigma$ is an Einstein manifold if the trace-free part of the Ricci tensor

-where $\Ric$ and $R$ are respectively the Ricci tensor and the scalar curvature, is identically $0$.
-In the '$30$s Thomas (see \cite{Thomas}) and Fialkov (see \cite{Fialkow}) independently proved that an Einstein hypersurface $\Sigma$ in $\erre^{n+1}$ with positive scalar curvature is isometric to the round sphere.
-The stability properties of this result in the convex setting have been studied in \cite{GiofEin}.
+is identically $0$.
+In the '$30$s Thomas (see \cite{Thomas}) and Fialkov (see \cite{Fialkow}) independently proved that an Einstein hypersurface $\Sigma$ in $\erre^{n+1}$ with positive scalar curvature is isometric to the round sphere: \begin{teo}[\cite{Fialkow}, \cite{Thomas}] Let $\Sigma$ be a closed, connected hypersurface in $\R^{n+1}$ such that

+at every point.
+Then $\Sigma$ is a round sphere. \end{teo} The stability properties of this result in the convex setting have been studied in \cite{GiofEin}.
 The assumption for the validity of the main result in \cite{GiofEin} is the control $0 \le h \le \Lambda g$ on the second fundametal form $h$ of $\Sigma$, which is clearly sub-optimal.
 Indeed, the bound from below on $h$ implies the convexity of $\Sigma$ (see \cite[Prop.
 3.2]{Daniel} for instance), while the bound from above implies \textit{a posteriori} a $W^{2, \, \infty}$ bound on the closeness to the sphere.
 Since the main result in \cite{GiofEin} provides just a $W^{2, \, p}$ bound, this hypothesis appears abundant.
-One of the aims of this paper is to weaken the assumption on $h$, allowing us to prove in Section \ref{Einstein} the following theorems:
+One of the aims of this paper is to weaken the assumption on $h$, allowing us to prove in Section \ref{Ricci} the following theorems:

 \begin{teo} Let $n \ge 3$, $\Sigma$ be a closed hypersurface in $\R^{n+1}$ with induced metric $g$ and let $1<p<\infty$ be given.
 We assume that $\Sigma$ satisfies the conditions